Perceived Stress Scale (PSS)

 Scoring

-The total score is determined by summing the scores of the questions.
-The Likert scale ranges from 1 ("strongly disagree") to 5 ("strongly agree"), so the average of the scores will also range from 10-50.
+The score is determined by adding the scores of the questions.
+The Likert scale ranges from 1 ("never") to 5 ("very often"), so the sum of the scores will range from 10-50.

 Format